oatkiller/nvim-docker/CONTRIBUTING.md

 # Instructions for contributing

 **Important**: This repository is not a Neovim configuration itself.
-Rather, it is a blueprint and a set of installers (`install_on_mac_osx.sh`, `install_on_windows.ps1`, `Makefile`, and `Dockerfile`) that build a complete, ready-to-use Neovim environment.
+Rather, it is a blueprint and a set of installers (`install_on_mac_osx.sh`, `install_on_windows.ps1`, and `Dockerfile`/`Makefile`) that build complete, ready-to-use Neovim environments.
 The sources for plugins is not stored here; it is cloned during the installation process.

+## Directory Structure
+- `nvim-config`: Base nvim-config for the user nvim installation this produces.
+Files here are copied directly, and other files are copied into the destination as well (from `pack` and via `git clone` calls.)
+- `pack`: Custom nvim packs.
+They are copied into the destination nvim-config during install.
+- `pack/oathealth`: Place healthchecks here.
+- `Dockerfile`/`install_on_mac_osx.sh`/`install_on_windows.ps1`: Place `git clone` commands used to get other plugins here.
+Also put installation commands for depedencies.
+- `script/nvim-docker`: Script to launch nvim in a docker container.

 ## Guiding Principles